 Saxo Bank is a Danish investment bank that was founded in 1992, and it provides both trading and investment services to a variety of retail and institutional clients.
 The platform is considered to be a reliable and safe source for 2 major reasons.
-The first reason is that it is highly regulated by agencies from all over the world, including the Danish Financial Services Agency (FSA) and the UK Financial Conduct Authority (FCA).
+The first reason is that it is regulated by agencies from all over the world, including the Danish Financial Services Agency (FSA) and the UK Financial Conduct Authority (FCA).
 The second reason why Saxo Bank is considered to be a reliable source where you can invest or trade is because of its track record.
 Saxo Bank was founded in 1992, and they have been providing services to clients for the past 2 decades.

 Since Saxo Bank has a banking background, their trading platform has been specifically designed keeping advanced and experienced traders in mind.
-The platform is set apart from its competitors because of its user-friendly interface, the presence of a mobile application, and the proprietary technology and tools on the platform.
+The platform is set apart from its competitors because of its interface, the presence of a mobile application, and the proprietary technology and tools on the platform.
 The platform provides a variety of their own tools and charting methods, but in addition to this, they also provide users with access to third-party tools that can be used to enhance the trading experience and APIs that can be used in order to build bespoke applications.
 This way, advanced traders can build applications that enable them to develop, backtest, and implement automated trading strategies.

 Saxo Bank also has three different account types, which are Classic, Platinum, and VIP. each of these account types is classified on the basis of the investment and the funds you choose to leave on the platform and offers different advantages.
-This could include lower fees, wider access to instruments, or simply a greater variety in terms of the tools available to you to assist with the trading process.
+This could include lower fees, wider access to instruments, or simply a variety in terms of the tools available to you to assist with the trading process.
 Saxo also offers spread betting services, however, these are only available to traders who qualify to be among the professional clients.
 The platform is also known for having among the lowest fees and tightest spreads, especially when it comes to the forex and equity markets.

 Since the subsidiary of Saxo Global Bank is incorporated as a UK company, they also offer a variety of services that are unique to UK citizens and residents.
 These services include various types of ISA accounts, which are investment accounts for retirement plans or pensions and are regulated as per the statutory laws and regulations of the UK government.
 They also provide trust accounts and corporate accounts.
 The various types of accounts that Saxo provides access to, as well as the general description and relative advantages of each of the accounts, have been provided below in this review.